ysenarath/machine-learning-notes/_sources/chapters/intro.md

-# Welcome to your Jupyter Book
+# Welcome to Machine Learning notes

-This is a small sample book to give you a feel for how book content is structured.
+This is a yet another book that contains machine learning notebooks.
+It tries to provide you with some of the most intutive ways to understand machine learning.
+This book follows few popular books on machine learning:

-It shows off a few of the major file types, as well as some sample content.
+1. Theod & Koutroumbas (2009) Pattern recognition, Elsevier (4th ed.).
-It does not go in-depth into any particular topic - check out [the Jupyter Book documentation](https://jupyterbook.org) for more information.
+2. Mitchell (1997) Machine Learning, McGraw Hill.

-Check out the content pages bundled with this sample book to see more.
+3. Hastie, Tibshirani & Friedman (2001) The elements of statistical learning.
+Springer.

 ```{tableofcontents}
 ```